 Instructions

-• Add the cashews, oats, oil, maple syrup, eggs, and pumpkin to a large, powerful blender, and pulse until smooth—90–120 seconds.
+• Add the cashews, oats, oil, maple syrup, eggs, and pumpkin to a large, powerful blender, and pulse until smooth, 90–120 seconds.
 Add in the rest of the cake ingredients.
 Blend until smooth and creamy, about 60–90 seconds.
 Stop and scrape down edges as needed.
 Pour the batter into the prepared pan, using a spatula to scrape every bit into the pan.

 • Smooth the top with the spatula and bake for 33–38 minutes or until cake is lightly browned at the edges and set in the middle.
-A toothpick inserted in the center should come out clean.
-36 minutes is perfect in my oven!
+A toothpick inserted in the center should come out clean; 36 minutes is perfect in my oven!

 • Place softened cream cheese in a large bowl with room temperature butter.
 Using a hand mixer, beat softened cream cheese and butter until smooth and creamy.
 Add in vanilla, pumpkin pie spice, and salt.
 Mix until smooth.
-Slowly add in the powdered sugar, beating in between additions, until smooth, creamy, and your desired consistency.
+Slowly add in powdered sugar, beating between additions, until smooth, creamy, and your desired consistency.

 • Frost the completely cooled cake with as much frosting as you’d like.
 The batch of frosting makes a lot, and you can certainly use it all if you’d like, but if you want a less frosted cake, you will likely have about 1/4 to 1/2 cup extra frosting.
 You can save it and add to your favorite pancakes or waffles!
 If desired, top the frosting with a light sprinkle of pumpkin pie spice.